testoranit/AWSSolution-Arch/Sa1.md

 RBAC:- policy applied to roup and group has users.
 ABAC:- user has tag like dba admin they can get access to RDS and only do start,restart,stop)

+********
+HOL RBAC
+user group attach policy to group.

+********
+HOL ABAC
+Add tags to user like depat=prod, and other user dept=dev create abac policy like if dba=prod and tag=prod then they can restar prod. create other policy for dev user.

+************
+Cross account access to S3.

+create s3 and a role in 1 account now create an trusted policy for this role using IAM with other account details. now create & attach an inline policy that gets access to the S3 bucket to the other account. attach this policy  to the role. and now access the S3 bucket from another account.